upc-pre-202620-1asi0730-8150/hello-asp-net-developer/README.md

 ## Summary

-An ASP.NET Core application using Minimal APIs to greet developers.
+An ASP.NET Core REST API application to illustrate the use of Minimal APIs.

 ## Features